DejavuForensics/Ransomware/README.md

 -	Changes in associations between file extensions and software installed on the machine (HKEY_CLASSES_ROOT);
 -	Changes to the current user information (HKEY_CURRENT_USER);
 -	Driver corruption (HKEY_LOCAL_MACHINE);
--	Changes to the Windows appearance settings and settings made by users, such as wallpaper, screensaver, and themes (HKEY_USERS);
+-	Changes in Windows appearance settings and settings made by users, such as wallpaper, screensaver, and themes (HKEY_USERS);
--	Changes to Hardware Settings (HKEY_CURRENT_CONFIG).
+-	Changes in Hardware Settings (HKEY_CURRENT_CONFIG).

 ######	Features related to native Windows 7 OS programs.
 It is audited, during its execution, if the suspicious file tries to:
--	Allocate write and read memory for execution, usually for unpacking;
+-	allocate write and read memory for execution, usually for unpacking;
--	Identify analysis tools installed by the location of the installation of said tool;
+-	identify analysis tools installed by the location of the installation of said tool;
--	Detect the presence of antivirus Avast and BitDefender, through libraries (*.
+-	detect the presence of antivirus Avast and BitDefender, through libraries (*.
 Dll file) present when these antivirus are installed;
--	Identify installed antivirus products through the installation directory or registry keys;
+-	identify installed antivirus products through the installation directory or registry keys;
--	Modify software restriction policies for the purpose of disabling the antivirus;
+-	modify software restriction policies for the purpose of disabling the antivirus;
--	Check for known devices or windows from forensic tools and debuggers;
+-	check for known devices or windows from forensic tools and debuggers;
--	Detect the presence of the Wine emulator;
+-	detect the presence of the Wine emulator;
--	Install yourself on AppInit to inject into new processes;
+-	install yourself on AppInit to inject into new processes;
--	Divert AppLocker through a Powershell script, running regsvr32;
+-	divert AppLocker through a Powershell script, running regsvr32;

 ######	Features related to Windows 7 Boot OS.
 Audit if suspicious file tries to: